intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

     FThreeIntegers MyStruct;
 }
 ```
 Right now, C++ created a local struct named `MyStruct`, and it *contiguously* allocated its variables in the memory.
-Which means, that after the memory address of where is `MyStruct` allocated, it's member variables are also allocated.
+Which means, that after the memory address of where is `MyStruct` allocated, its member variables are also allocated.

 So how this "pointer arithmetic" works is: if we would get the address of `MyStruct`, we would actually get the address of `X`.
 Because structs and classes are merely "arguments" for the compiler on how to construct a bunch of variables and other metadata like vtable etc. in memory.
 If you would get the address of `X` and add `4` to it, you would get the address of `Y`.
-Because since integers are 4 bytes and C++ allocated our struct's memory contigously, `&MyStruct + 4` should point to the 2nd variable in our struct.
+Because since integers are 4 bytes and C++ allocated our struct's memory contiguously, `&MyStruct + 4` should point to the 2nd variable in our struct.

 Each `FProperty`, either with some BP compiler black magic or with UHT, is able to access the relative offset of the member variables in classes and structs.
 This allows us to access the *current* value of the members in classes without directly using their types.

-A small cool note, since we mentioned structs and classes are merely arguments for the compiler on how to construct data contigously, actually Blueprint structs and classes are the same.
+A small cool note, since we mentioned structs and classes are merely arguments for the compiler on how to construct data contiguously, actually Blueprint structs and classes are the same.
 They construct a bunch of variables contiguously on top of the memory their native counterparts allocated.

 Basically, based on this theory we just discussed, the memory block we should provide to `FProperty` while using its utils should be the owner object *instance* of the FProperty.
 When we do `NewObject` or spawn an actor, it gets constructed on the heap.
 And since we already have to work with pointers when it comes to `UObject`s, all we need to do is to pass the living instance of the object to initialize/copy/destroy the properties.